TEOS-10/GSW-R/README.md

 gsw is an R package that provides a connection to the thermodynamic equation of seawater version 3.03, downloaded from [teos-10.org](http://www.teos-10.org) on 2014-08-25.
-This package is still in development, and is on track for a planned submission to CRAN in January.
+This package was first installed on CRAN in January 2015.

-All the functions provided here reproduce [teos-10.org](http://www.teos-10.org) test values to a tolerance of 1.5e-8, the default for numerical comparison in R working on a 64-bit machine.
+All the gsw functions reproduce [teos-10.org](http://www.teos-10.org) test values to a tolerance of 1.5e-8, the default for numerical comparison in R working on a 64-bit machine.
 (The tests are part of the package-building process, as is usual in R.)